KBaroni/mlopsworkshop2/WorkshopPreReqs.md

 - To provision a service principal
 - Assign RBAC permissions to the service principal (contributor role)
 - Confirm you have at least contributor level permissions within the azure subscription
+- Create a Resource Group with owner level permissions
 - Access to an Azure DevOps account.
 We will be running our build, retraining, and release pipelines using Azure DevOps.
 To verify you have an existing account, navigate to [http://devops.azure.com](http://devops.azure.com) and verify.
 If you don&#39;t already have a DevOps account, create one by following the instructions [](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops)

-The instructions below walk through the steps for these pre-requisites.
+The instructions below walk through the steps for these pre-requisites:
+- Provision a Service Principal
+- Assign RBAC permissions (contributor level) to Service Principal
+- Create Resource Group and confirm you have ownership permissions in the Resource Group
+- Confirm your permissions level within the Azure subscription

 Azure documentation references for these steps are also available:

 - [How to: Use the portal to create an Azure AD application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)